bitswamp/bitswamp.github.io/_drafts/2018-07-21-refurbish-an-acer-6011-with-alps-switches.md

 ### Reassembling Alps switches:

-When using (other guy)'s method as shown here, I struggled to get the spring and click leaf to slide into the right place.
+When using Chyrosran22's method as shown [here](https://www.youtube.com/watch?v=1Mhmb2kBuwQ&t=8m10s), I struggled to get the spring and click leaf to slide into the right place.
 I found it easier to do it this way:

 - Put the slider in the top housing (make sure the slider divot faces away from the alps logo).
 - Put the click leaf in the top housing (click leaf goes on the side that has the alps logo).